DaniSweets/RegexTutorial/README.md

 This expression includes two quantifiers.
 These look for 5 digits in a row, and 4 digits in a row.
 These are shown with {5} and {4}.

 ### Grouping Constructs
+The parentheses in this expression act as a grouping construct to separate the hyphen and 4-digit group from the rest of the expression.

 ### Bracket Expressions
+This expression does not use a bracket expression.
+Bracket expressions are used to match exact characters or ranges of characters.
+To exclude characters, a caret can be placed ahead of the negated set of characters.

 ### Character Classes
+In this expression, /d is a character class that signifies digits between 0 and 9.

 ### The OR Operator